Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

 `JSON`:term: messages over `WebSocket`:term: 's.
 The normal sequence between client and server is as follows:

-1. A *Master* enters in the system.
-There must be one and only one *Master* at any time.
-For that, if a *Master* has already present, an error message is sent if another user tries to become *Master*.
+1. A *Presenter* enters in the system.
+There must be one and only one *Presenter* at any time.
+For that, if a *Presenter* has already present, an error message is sent if another user tries to become *Presenter*.

-2. N *Viewers* connect to the master.
-If no *Master* is present, then an error is sent to the corresponding *Viewer*.
+2. N *Viewers* connect to the presenter.
+If no *Presenter* is present, then an error is sent to the corresponding *Viewer*.

 3. *Viewers* can leave the communication at any time.

-4. When the *Master* finishes the session each connected *Viewer* receives an *stopCommunication* message and also terminates its session.
+4. When the *Presenter* finishes the session each connected *Viewer* receives an *stopCommunication* message and also terminates its session.